Please read the entirety of this document to see if the Shorthand Embed is the right solution for you.

 - Give the Shorthand story full page width - this can mean hiding sidebars or margins that are within your usual page templates.

-- Make sure that there is no overflow:hidden or overflow-x:hidden on any ancestor elements of the page, as these break the browser's ability to stick content to parts of the screen during scrolling.
+- Make sure that there is no overflow:hidden or overflow-x:hidden on any parent elements of the page, as these break the browser's ability to stick content to parts of the screen during scrolling.
+If you notice scrollmation or reveal sections not working correctly it is probably due to overflow being set in your site template.
 The embed code will warn you in the browser console if there is an element with this enabled.